Sunset is still my favorite color, and rainbow is second. – Mattie Stepanek

 Choosing the color scheme for a brand is one of the most significant steps in the brand selection process.
 Colors allow a company to stand out from the competition and evoke emotion.
 Consider some of the brands whose color schemes are actually embedded in our culture.
 Can you guess the business names using the color scheme alone?

-Color is often underestimated in the design process but a color palette complete with light and dark swatches are intended to enhance a focal point.
+Color is often underestimated in the design process but a color palette complete with light and dark swatches is intended to enhance a focal point.